 The End of Ancient Chinese Soccer

-The occupation of China by Manchus following Ming’s demise in the middle 17th century sent the Chinese civilisation backwards for thousands of years.
+The occupation of China by Manchus following the Ming’s demise in the middle 17th century sent the Chinese civilisation backwards for thousands of years.

 Anything those stone-age aliens couldn’t understand or considered would pose a threat to their rule had to go: Books on technologies were burned, the Daoist practice was prohibited, and martial arts and sports were banned, that included soccer.